-If you’re past the beginner stage, you’ve probably thought about getting the best high-end sewing machine.
+If you’re past the beginner stage, you’ve probably thought about getting a high-end sewing machine.
 Low-priced sewing machines have the advantage of well, being cheap.
 But you’ll soon notice just how limited you are when you start working on demanding sewing projects.
+We’ve got top 5 sewing machines to meet the needs of most advanced sewers.

-Top 5 Best high-end Sewing Machine for Advanced Sewers
+Best Sewing Machine for Advanced Sewers: We Tested this 5 Models

 These days sewing machines are equipped with many features.
 But you’ve probably reached that point where your machine just doesn’t cut it anymore.
-That said, here are our top picks for high-end machines:
+That said, here are our top picks for high-end sewing machines for advanced sewers:

 Brother is probably of the most trusted companies in the sewing world.
 For that reason and the ones below, we can safely say that the Brother PQ1500SL is one of the best sewing machine for advanced sewers in the market.